-In happy marriages, couples find a way to come around their differences.
+In happy marriages, couples find a way to overcome their differences.
 They also figure out a way to share tasks and feel good about their partner.
 In transactional relationships, each partner might feel less obliged to be flexible or accommodating.

 3. It may not be good for the children

-They may not learn the other important aspects of marriage like a bit of sacrifice, emotional investment, adjustment, trust, etc. Thus instead of raising children who look at forming healthy, warm, and trustworthy relationships, you may end up raising adults who are tempted to create other transactional relationships.
+They may not learn the other important aspects of a relationship like a bit of sacrifice, emotional investment, adjustment, trust, etc. Thus instead of raising children who look at forming healthy, warm, and trustworthy relationships, you may end up raising adults who are tempted to create other transactional relationships.

 Related Reading: 11 Signs You Are In A Codependent Marriage

-How Can You Make Transactional Relationships Work – 5 Tips
+How Can You Make Transactional Romantic Relationships Work – 5 Tips

 Even if the love has vanished from your marriage and all that is left is a relationship deal, you can make this ‘relationship deal’ work in your best interest.
-The ultimate aim of any couple coming together is to build a happy life together and there is no need to compromise on them.
+The ultimate aim of any couple is to build a happy life together and there is no need to compromise on that.

 1. Have fewer expectations

-To make a transactional relationship work, it’s best to have clarity about what you want and what you don’t but have fewer expectations and manage them realistically.
-Enter the relationship with one goal – to give whatever you can, to the extent you can and receive what is meant for you.
+To make a transactional relationship work, it’s best to have clarity about what you want and what you don’t and manage the expectations realistically.
+Enter the relationship with one goal – to give whatever you can, to the extent you can, and receive what is meant for you.
 Anything else is a bonus.

 2. Feel protected